pravega/flink-connectors/documentation/src/docs/streaming.md

 ### Event Routing
 Every event written to a Pravega Stream has an associated Routing Key.
 The Routing Key is the basis for event ordering.
 See the [Pravega Concepts](http://pravega.io/docs/latest/pravega-concepts/#events) for details.

-When constructing the `FlinkPravegaWriter`, please provide an implementation of `io.pravega.connectors.flink.PravegaEventRouter` which will guarantee the event ordering.
+When constructing the `FlinkPravegaWriter`, please provide an implementation of `PravegaEventRouter` which will guarantee the event ordering.
 In Pravega, events are guaranteed to be ordered at the segment level.

 For example, to guarantee write order specific to sensor id, you could provide a router implementation like below.
 ```